apache/mxnet/docs/get_started/osx_setup.md

 Then download [cuDNN 5](https://developer.nvidia.com/cudnn).

-Unzip the file and change to cudnn root directory.
+Unzip the file and change to the cudnn root directory.
 Move the header files and libraries to your local CUDA Toolkit folder:

 ```bash
     $ sudo mv include/cudnn.h /Developer/NVIDIA/CUDA-8.0/include/